 - Visiting countries to take stock of important aspects of political, social and environmental evolution, and macroeconomic factors.
 These are often material in driving a country's creditworthiness. - Regularly informing its country analysis based on latest data release and policy changes in the ESG space. - Conducting semi-annual ESG country rating discussions, informed both by indicators and qualitative assessments.
-These rating decisions are based on debates around governance, institutional, social and environmental developments.
+These rating decisions are based on the investment team's discussions on governance, institutional, social and environmental developments.